 Before and after that I’m working on how to make the Shoebox Christmas project more beneficial, easier to use for others, and less of a logistical/management nightmare for me, at the same time.
 That’s going well, I’ve got some awesome friends helping me build a database and software solution that will make it easier to help more kids across Wellington and New Zealand.
-We’re even building it into an app!
 Super fun.

-The other thing taking up my pre-work and pre-family mornings at the moment is a book I’m writing.
-It’s just a little one, 20,000 words, and a whole lot of messages – I wrote it for my daughter, and will be putting it into print for two purposes;
+The other thing taking up my pre-work and pre-family mornings at the moment is re-writing a book I published a year ago.
+It’s just a little one, 30,000 words, and a whole lot of messages – I wrote it for my daughter and put it in print for two purposes;

-- Having a copy for her when she’s old enough to read it.
+- Having a copy for my daughter when she’s old enough to read it.

 - I think those same messages are worth spreading wider – so that’s what I’m doing.

-I’m not doing making much music at the moment, my morning hour of writing/re-writing The Man who Writes the Dreams is satisfying me creatively, so I’m not carving out any more time than that for art.
+I’m not writing making much music at the moment, my morning hour of writing/re-writing stories is satisfying me creatively, so I’m not carving out any more time than that for art.

 And that’s what I’m up to.